+Preferred minerals.
 The mineral replacement process often involves the idea of preferred minerals.
-For example, the body prefers zinc for over 50 critical enzymes..
-However, if zinc becomes deficient - and our soil and food are very low in zinc today - or exposure to cadmium, lead or mercury is sufficiently high, the body will use these in place of zinc.
+For example, the body prefers zinc for over 50 critical enzymes.
+However, if zinc becomes deficient, which it is in most soil and in most of our food today, or if exposure to cadmium, lead or mercury is sufficiently high, the body will use the toxic metals in place of zinc.

 Cadmium, in particular, is located just below zinc in the periodic table of the elements, so its outer atomic structure is very similar to that of zinc.
 As a result, cadmium “fits” well into zinc binding sites and can easily replace zinc in critical enzymes such as RNA transferase, carboxypeptidase, alcohol dehydrogenase and many others of great importance in the body.

 The ability to replace a vital mineral means, however, that toxic metals are not completely harmful.
 Indeed, they can extend life.
 They can keep bodies functioning when vital minerals are deficient.